datacamp/datacamp-light/README.md

 ![DataCamp Light example 3](http://assets.datacamp.com/img/github/datacamp-light/example_r_3.jpg "Example 3 R")

-## How to install?
+## How to use?

-#### Manual installation
+### Using the Wordpress plugin
+Installation instructions can be found [here](https://github.com/datacamp/datacamp-light-wordpress).

+### Using the tutorial package
+Convert existing `.Rmd` files to an interactive HTML by installing the [tutorial R package](https://github.com/datacamp/tutorial).

+### Using the JavaScript library
-The first step is to include the JavaScript library into your webpage.
-For this we recommend using the latest release on the DataCamp CDN (https://cdn.datacamp.com/datacamp-light-1.0.0.min.js) like this:
+You will first need to include the JavaScript library on your webpage.
+We recommend using the latest release on the DataCamp CDN (https://cdn.datacamp.com/datacamp-light-1.0.0.min.js):

 ```html
 <script src="https://cdn.datacamp.com/datacamp-light-1.0.0.min.js"></script>
 ```

-#### Using the Wordpress plugin
-Installation instructions can be found [here](https://github.com/datacamp/datacamp-light-wordpress).

-#### Using the tutorial package
+#### Writing the HTML block
-Convert existing `.Rmd` files to an interactive HTML by installing the [tutorial R package](https://github.com/datacamp/tutorial).

-## How to create your own interactive exercises using the JavaScript library
-Every exercise starts off as an HTML block of the following format:
+After including the JavaScript library, you can start writing HTML blocks in the format below.
+These will be dynamically converted to exercises.

 ```html
 <div data-datacamp-exercise data-lang="r">